alikureishy/SDC-advanced-lane-lines/README.md

 #### Dynamic identification of perspective points

-Depending on the camera height relative to the road, and
+Depending on the camera height relative to the road, and the contour of the road, the points used to transform the perspective for lane detection may vary.
+At present, a static set of points is being utilized, which assumes that both the above factors will remain static.

-One option that was mentioned previously is to dynamically adjust the perspective used for the perspective transform, the goal being to advance the perspective only as far as not to include more than one curve in the transformation.
-The disadvange of this approach, as mentioned, would be that the car would have to slow down (since its 'vision' is now very short), or risk
+One option to avoid this limitation is to dynamically adjust the perspective used for the perspective transform, the goal being to (a) consistently obtain mostly parallel lane lines when scanning the transformation perspective, and (b) to advance the perspective only as far as not to include more than one curve in the transformation.

 #### Using a 3rd order polynomial